A Public Dataset For the ZKsync Rollup: Example Analyses

 The top emitters are also ERC-20 token contracts, and these events represent an owner ``approving'' a spender to transfer a predefined amount of tokens they hold.
 This is common in bridged assets, for example, as is the case of Bridged USDC (USDC.e) and Wrapped ETH, the top~2 emitters.

-Swaps and Syncs are the third and fourth most frequently emitted event types, accounting for~4.9\% and~3.8\% of all events emitted, respectively.
+\stress{Swaps} and \stress{Syncs} are the third and fourth most frequently emitted event types, accounting for~4.9\% and~3.8\% of all events emitted, respectively.
 These events are a key source of data for analyzing \glspl{DEX}.
-However, we will leave a more in-depth exploration of these in the next subsection.
+However, we will explore these more in-depth in the next subsection.

 Finally, we examine contract deployments.
 Every time a contract is deployed, a specific event type is emitted, which allows us to easily track this metric.
 Although this event type is not among the 15 most emitted event types, it is still an important metric for network activity.
 In ZKsync, the contract deployment event is named \stress{ContractDeployed}.